InquestGeronimo/tllm/README.md

 2. The type and size of the model.
 3. The type and quantity of hardware.

-For accessing CypherTune's hyperparameters, you can refer to the `CypherTuner` class constructor within the [train.py](https://github.com/InquestGeronimo/cyphertune/blob/main/cyphertune/train.py) module.
+For accessing CypherTune's hyperparameters, you can refer to the [config_file](https://github.com/InquestGeronimo/cyphertune/blob/main/cyphertune/config.yml).

 The first set of parameters you should be aware of are the settings for [LoRA](https://huggingface.co/docs/peft/en/package_reference/lora):